OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/testing.md

     result.should.eq('A sample');
   })

-  it('should create a proxy for the Ethereum package', async function () {
+  it('should create a proxy for the Ethereum Package', async function () {
     const proxy = await this.project.createProxy(ERC20, { contractName: 'StandaloneERC20', packageName: '@openzeppelin/contracts-ethereum-package' });
     const result = await proxy.methods.totalSupply().call();
     result.should.eq('0');